A Trucking Accident Can Be Severe and Fatal

 Arizona Lacks Trucking Regulations

-Massive, cross-country trucks crowd our roadways.
-Arizona does not highly regulate the trucking industry.
+Massive, cross-country trucks crowd our highways.
+Unlike other states, Arizona does not have strict trucking regulations.
 Trucks add to an already dangerous situation on I-10 between Tucson and Phoenix.
-Heavy traffic on this stretch of unsafe, outdated highway, with limited median barriers, has led to numerous fatal, crossover accidents in the past 15 years.
+Heavy traffic on this stretch of unsafe, outdated highway, with limited cable median barriers, has led to numerous fatal, crossover accidents in the past 15 years.
 I-10 is continually ranked as one of the most dangerous highways in the country.

 How We Can Help